Pobulus/amogus/README.md

 Then connect your client like so:
 `./amogus -i <ip address>`<br>
 (it uses port 8888 but you don't have to specify it anywhere)<br>
-If your terminal doesn't support unicode, pass the `-a` argument for ascii only.
+If your terminal doesn't support unicode, pass the `-a` argument for ascii only.<br>